kddubey/cappr/docs/source/a_note_on_workflow.rst

 ==================

 You've done the hard part of translating a practical problem into a "make a choice" problem that some LLM may be able to solve.
-Can you deploy this prompt-LLM system now?
+Can you deploy this prompt + LLM system now?
 Probably not.
 Here's what, and how, you need to do.